Oppn VP candidate Margaret Alva files nomination papers | Politics

 Tuesday is the last date for submission of nominations for the vice presidential election.

-''It's a tough election without a doubt, but I'm not afraid to take on the challenge,'' she had said on Monday while thanking opposition parties who have supported her candidature.
+''It's a tough election without a doubt, but I'm not afraid to take on the challenge,'' Alva had said on Monday while thanking opposition parties who have supported her candidature.

-Former Rajasthan governor and Congress veteran Alva was unanimously chosen as the joint opposition candidate for the post of vice president on Sunday.
+Former Rajasthan governor and Congress veteran Alva was unanimously chosen as the joint opposition candidate for the post of vice president on Sunday in the presence of leaders from 17 opposition parties.

 All MPs of the Lok Sabha and Rajya Sabha, including nominated members, comprise the electoral college for the vice president's election.